It’s been a particularly hectic week around here… and not looking to slow down any time soon!

 1. Ah, Sculpey clay.
 This has been a passion of Ashar’s since earlier this year in public school, and she decided not too long ago that she wanted to make a baby dragon.

 She wasn’t sure at first how to go about it – but then she realized that, on her fairy-tale bookends, there is a sculpted dragon hatching from an egg!
 Winner!

 She did all of this herself – I just had to help her shape the egg around the dragon.

-2. Sarah is spending today with a homeschooling friend at Black Rock Retreat’s Outdoor Education Day.
+2. Ashar is spending today with a homeschooling friend at Black Rock Retreat’s Outdoor Education Day.
 It’s likely raining there, like it is here, and they’re going canoeing to see what birds they can spot from the water.